ElianCordoba/softwareontheroad/src/content/react-hooks.md

 <a name="testing"> </a>

-# Better way to testing logic
+# Better way to test stateful logic

   ![Divide and conquer](/img/react-hooks/divide.jpg)

-  ## Dived and conquer

   Now you may have noticed that **hooks are just functions**, and functions can be **unit tested easily**.